 As an essential oil, the citronellol in lemongrass is a proven mosquito repellent.
 This is a good alternative to lemon eucalyptus oil.
 You can also buy this premade, saving you time so you can focus on summer fun.

-You know what other essential oil has plenty of citronellol in it?
+Do you know what other essential oil has plenty of citronellol in it?
 Yes, you guessed it, geranium.

 Found in Mozambique, Zimbabwe, and South Africa, the Pelargonium graveolens shrub grows the geranium used for the oil.

-It makes sense that mosquitoes don’t like the smell of this oil, as sometimes it has a flower-like scent and other times it’s more lemony.
+It makes sense that mosquitoes don’t like the smell of this oil, as sometimes it has a flower-like scent, and other times it’s more lemony.